rshn1994/rshn1994/README.md

 - 📫 How to reach me **shenoy.roshan@outlook.com**

-- ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I like to cook and explore different cuisines

-- 📄 Know about my experiences [https://rshn1994.github.io/](https://rshn1994.github.io/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">